 These principles are consistent with Indiana University’s commitment to ensuring a safe, civil, and welcoming community.
 Indiana University’s Principles of Ethical Conduct affirm the institution’s commitment to inclusion, diversity, and respect for differences.
 These principles also guide us as we fulfill the specific responsibilities identified in the American Sociological Association Code of Ethics (see below).

 As a department, we reject all behaviors that marginalize individuals or groups.
-In particular, we reject all forms of discrimination, harassment, and bullying including threatening, humiliating, coercive, or intimidating conduct and microaggressions that cause harm to, interfere with, or sabotage scientific activity, careers, and individual well-being.
-Discrimination, harassment, bullying, and microaggressions create a hostile environment that marginalizes individuals and communities.
+In particular, we reject all forms of discrimination, harassment, and bullying including threatening, humiliating, coercive, or intimidating conduct that cause harm to, interfere with, or sabotage scientific activity, careers, and individual well-being.
+Discrimination, harassment, and bullying create a hostile environment that marginalizes individuals and communities.
 These behaviors prevent the healthy exchange of ideas, and damage productivity and career advancement.
 Furthermore, these behaviors diminish perceptions of personal safety, threaten psychological well-being, and negatively affect the health of members of our community.
 Adhering to our departmental principles is especially important in relationships characterized by power differences, such as between faculty and students, graduate students and undergraduates, and faculty and staff, but these principles also apply to peer-to-peer relationships.

 We review our diversity, equity, and inclusion statement and action plan regularly to refine our goals and to identify additional steps we can take to promote a more diverse and welcoming community.